dgraves4/steam-indie-success/README.md

 4. Configure API access (if applicable):

 Obtain an API key from the Steam API.
-Store the key in an environment variable or in a configuration file as needed.
+Store the key in an environment variable or in a configuration file such as needed (ensure you include it in your .gitignore file).

 ## Data Collection